spectrocloud/librarium/content/docs/18-knowledgebase/01-tutorials/10-dev-engine/03-deploy-k8s-cluster.md

 ## Create Cluster Profile

+[Cluster profiles](https://docs.spectrocloud.com/cluster-profiles) are templates created with the following core layers.
+ - Operating System
+ - Kubernetes distribution and version
+ - Network Container Interface (CNI)
+ - Storage Container Interface (CSI)

-[Cluster profiles](https://docs.spectrocloud.com/gcp/cluster-profiles) are templates that are created with preconfigured core layers (Operating System, Kubernetes orchestrator, Network, Storage) with the possibility to add several available add-on layers, such as security, monitoring, logging, and so forth.
-Cluster profiles allows to create infrastructural stacks that can be customized in terms of number of layers, type of components, and version and offer a reproducible way to create clusters.
+A cluster profile contains these core layers and additional add-on layers, such as security, monitoring, logging, and so forth.

+Cluster profiles allow you to create infrastructural stacks that can be customized in terms of the number of layers, type of components, and version and offer a reproducible way to create clusters.

-Start by log in to Palette and open the **Profiles** tab on the left panel.
+Start by logging in to Palette and navigating to the left **Main Menu**.
+Select **Profiles** to view the cluster profile page.
-You can see the list of available default profiles.
-For now, we create our own profile, so click on **Add Cluster Profile** at the top right side.
+You can view the list of available cluster profiles.
+To create a cluster profile, click on the **Add Cluster Profile** button at the top right side.

-Follow the procedure to create a new profile that is composed of the following steps.
+Follow the wizard to create a new profile.
+The wizard is made up of the following steps.

-In **Basic Information**, insert the name of the profile such as *azure-profile*, a brief description of the profile, the type as *Full*, and tags as *azure*.
-You can leave version empty since the version defaults to 1.0.0.
+In the **Basic Information**, insert the profile's name, such as *gcp-profile*, a brief description of the profile, the type as *Full*, and tags as *gcp*.
+You can leave the version empty if you want to.
+Just be aware that the version defaults to 1.0.0.

-**Cloud Type** allows you to choose the infrastructure provider this profile is associated to.
-Select *Azure*.
+**Cloud Type** allows you to choose the infrastructure provider with which this cluster profile is associated.
+Select *Google Cloud*.

-**Profile Layers** is the main configuration steps when you create a profile, and you need to specify the packs that compose the profile.
-There are four required infrastructure packs and several optional add-on packs you can choose.
+**Profile Layers**, this is the main configuration step where you specify the packs that compose the profile.
+There are four required infrastructure packs and several optional add-on packs you can choose from.
-Every pack requires the *Pack Type*, *Registry*, *Pack Name*, *Chart version*, *Manifests* options that compose the *Pack Values* string.
+Every pack requires the **Pack Type**, **Registry**, **Pack Name**, **Chart version**, **Manifests** options that compose the **Pack Values** string.

-The infrastructure packs and their *Pack Values* configuration used in this tutorial are the following:
+For this tutorial, use the following packs:
-- **Operating System (OS)** pack type -> *ubuntu-gcp LTS__20.4.x*
+- **Operating System (OS)** -> *ubuntu-gcp LTS__20.4.x*
-- **Kubernetes** pack type -> *Kubernetes 1.21.x*
+- **Kubernetes** -> *Kubernetes 1.21.x*
-- **Network** pack type -> *cni-calico 3.24.x* (Calico)
+- **Network** -> *cni-calico 3.24.x* (Calico)
-- **Storage** pack type -> *csi-gcp-driver 1.7.x* (Container Storage Interface - CSI)
+- **Storage** -> *csi-gcp-driver 1.7.x* (Container Storage Interface - CSI)

-We also add, as add-on pack, a reverse proxy to access the web application you are going to deploy later.
+You will also include an add-on pack, a reverse proxy to access the host cluster you will deploy later.
-Click on **Add New Pack**, choose **Authentication** as pack type and select the latest version of **Spectro Proxy** pack name with its default manifest.
+Click on **Add New Pack**, choose **Authentication** as pack type, and select the latest version of the **Spectro Proxy** pack.
+Click on the **Confirm & Create** button to proceed wit the final stages of the cluster profile creation wizard.

-The **Review** section gives an overview of the cluster profile configuration created.
+The review section gives an overview of the cluster profile configuration you selected.
+Click on **Finishing Configuration** to create the cluster profile.

 ![gcp cluster profile overview page](/tutorials/deploy-clusters/gcp/profile_review.png)